kubernetes-sigs/kustomize/releasing/README.md

 versionKyaml=v0.10.20   # EDIT THIS!
 ```

-See the process of the cloud build job
+See the process of the [build history of GitHub Actions job].
-on the [project cloud build history page].

 Undraft the release on the [kustomize repo release page]:
 * Make sure the version number is what you expect.